image

 Each insurance company’s UIM policy may vary, but in general, UIM covers damages caused by another driver with insufficient or nonexistent coverage.
 These may include medical expenses, lost wages, the cost of repairing or replacing damaged property (such as your vehicle), pain, suffering, and emotional distress.

-What Can I Do if an Uninsured Driver Hits My Car?
+What Can I Do If an Uninsured Driver Hits My Car?

 If you were injured or sustained property damages in an accident caused by an uninsured driver, you have a few different options to try and recover compensation for your losses.
 The best case scenario in this situation would be simply to file a claim against your UIM insurance policy.
 You may also be able to file a claim if you have full coverage or collision coverage through your own insurance policy.